Coronavirus - being furloughed if you can’t work

 You might want to ask to be furloughed if you:

-live with someone who is extremely vulnerable
+- care for someone who is clinically extremely vulnerable

 are looking after your children while their school is closed